arrilot/vue-templates-in-php/README.md

 ## Usage

-First of all a helper like that
+First of all create a helper like that

 ```php
 function vue()